cklutz/LockCheck/README.md

 ## Enriching Exceptions with Lock Information

-The method ExceptionUtils.RethrowWithLockingInformation() can be used to enrich exceptions with lock information, if available.
+The `ExceptionUtils.RethrowWithLockingInformation()` method can be used to enrich exceptions with lock information, if available.

 Here is a phony example.
-The inner Open call causes an IOException, because the outer Open call already opened the file exclusively (albeit in the same process, but that doesn't matter for the cause of the example):
+The inner `File.Open()` call causes an `IOException`, because the outer `File.Open()` call already opened the file exclusively (albeit in the same process, but that doesn't matter for the cause of the example):

 ```